mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 #### 2 - 12:28

-So while I [was] in Japan, after coming back from Japan, I have to think [about] Buddhism in the United States again and again.
-I don’t know what to do; I cannot find *yet* concrete aspect.
-Have to deal with.
-What I can tell you is, that Buddhism in the United States in Japan, which is always used for the sake of attempt of satisfying human desires.
-That’s why it’s growing big.
+So while I [was] in Japan, [and] after coming back from Japan, I have to think [about] Buddhism in the United States again and again.
+I don’t know what to do; I cannot find *yet* [a] concrete aspect how to deal with [it].
+But what I can tell you is, the Buddhism in the United States in Japan, which is always used for the sake of [attempting to satisfy] human desires – that’s why it’s growing big.
 But I don’t know if it is good or not.
 It’s really questionable.

-So that’s why Dogen Zenji [says] *bendo* mustn’t be seen in terms of life and death.
-Anyway, your life and death must be seen in terms of *bendo*.
+That’s why Dogen Zenji [says] *bendo* mustn’t be seen in terms of life and death, your life and death must be seen in terms of *bendo*.
 So Buddhism mustn’t be seen in terms of life and death.
-Life and death must be seen in terms of [the] Buddha Way; perfect harmony.
+Life and death must be seen in terms of [the] buddha way; perfect harmony.
 At that time, we have to consider Buddhist practice more seriously.
 So far, we haven’t considered Buddhist practice seriously, as a whole.

-For instance, becoming a priest, or lay Buddhist.
-It’s questionable.
+For instance, becoming a priest, or lay Buddhist: it’s questionable, anyway.
 We don’t know what to do, but I have to think about this.
 What’s the difference between becoming a priest or not becoming a priest?

-We always emphasize the practice of zazen.
+We always emphasize this practice of zazen.
 If you emphasize only the practice of zazen, it’s not the total picture of Buddhist practice.
 It’s kind of [like] pizza without [the crust]. *[He laughs.]* You can call it pizza, but there is no crust.
 If you always emphasize zazen as a Buddhist practice, you know?
 It seems to be good, but it’s nothing but pizza without the crust.
-It’s a little bit crooked.
+So it is a little bit crooked.

-We say with with the red rice, *sekihan* means red rice, used for the celebration of something.
+We say with the red rice, *sekihan* means red rice, used for the celebration of something.
 Japanese people cook the rice with red beans in it, which is used for the celebration of something.
-So we say, just like red rice with no red beans.
+So we say, “just like red rice with no red beans.”
 Do you understand?
 Just like a pizza without crust.

-So very naturally you become *zazenitis*. *[There are a couple laughs.]* If you become a zazenitist, it’s pretty difficult to get out from that.
-And you don’t understand what real zazen is.
-And on the other hand, if all you emphasize is daily life, it’s also daily life-itis.
+So very naturally you become [*zazen-itis*]. *[There are a couple laughs.]* If you become [a zazenitist], it’s pretty difficult to get out from that, and you don’t understand what real zazen is.
+And on the other hand, if you always emphasize daily life, it’s also daily-life-itis.
 So you don’t understand why you practice zazen.

 You have to think once more again about what daily life is.
-Zen students always emphasize daily life, you should consider once again what the daily life is.
+Zen students always emphasize daily life, but you should consider once again what the daily life is.
 Dogen Zenji [talks] in *Shobogenzo* about daily life.
 You can see it in the book *How to Raise an Ox*.
 The idea of everyday life Dogen Zenji mentions is completely different from [what] you have thought. *[He laughs.]*

 So lots of questions in Buddhism in the United States.
 And in Japan too.